USNS Seay

 USNS Seay (T-AKR-302) is a Bob Hope-class roll on roll off vehicle cargo ship of the United States Navy.
 She is named after Sergeant William W. Seay, who received the Medal of Honor for heroism during the Vietnam War.

-She was built by Northrop Grumman Ship Systems, New Orleans and delivered to the Navy on the 28th of March 2000.
+She was built by Northrop Grumman Ship Systems, New Orleans and delivered to the Navy on 28 March 2000.
 They assigned her to the United States Department of Defense's Military Sealift Command.

 Seay has served in transportation efforts in both the Iraq and Afghanistan wars, mainly shuttling material between the mainland United States and European bases controlled by the US.